If an employer does not have enough work for their employees, they may need to consider:

 Statutory guarantee pay

-Employees who usually earn less than £29 a day will get their usual daily rate.
+Employees who usually earn less than £35 per day will get their usual daily rate.

 If employees work part time, their entitlement is worked out in proportion to their part-time hours.